Here’s your lead nurturing email checklist

 By including a sidebar in your automated email that teases subscriber-only content (articles, reports, videos, etc.), you give recipients an incentive to get more deeply involved in your company’s communications.
 Keep your walled content updated and enticing to give non-subscribers no option but to hit the sign up” CTA button.

 Remember that your leads are definitely being courted by other businesses, sending their own follow-ups, offers, invitations and what not.
 You need to make sure that your messaging stands out from the crowd and makes a unique and lasting impression.
 Here are some examples of companies doing this successfully, while this study by Tubular Insights states that 96% of B2B marketing campaigns are making use of video in some form or another, with 73% of them reporting positive ROIs.

 This might seem like a naive point, but the returns on providing high-quality content are 100% concrete.
 In the simplest possible terms: people like to read good, interesting, stuff – content that, they feel, benefits them in some way or another.
 By providing your lead with exclusive and helpful content, information that they can’t get anywhere else, they will look forward to your emails appearing in their inbox.

 Related to the above point, remember that internal company news (such as the appointment of a new President or CEO) is always going to be more interesting to your company than anyone else.
 Don’t lead with this kind of news in your automated emails: give the reader something that they can be interested in.

-Remember that if you are communicating about a company event that has recently taken place, you are really trying to reach out to the ones who couldn’t attend it.
+Remember that if you are communicating with a company event that has recently taken place, you are really trying to reach out to the ones who couldn’t attend it.
 Include a video or audio recaps of key points, as well as a summary of the event’s aims and accomplishments.